redis/redis-doc/topics/sentinel.md

     SENTINEL slaves mymaster
     SENTINEL sentinels mymaster

-The first will provide similar informations about the slaves connected to the master, and the second about the other Sentinels.
+The first will provide similar information about the slaves connected to the master, and the second about the other Sentinels.

 Obtaining the address of the current master